HoneyDrive/HoneyDrive/src/metrics/README.md

 `DataStreamSimulator` is a class that implements `IDataStreamer`.
 It listens to `CarAction`, and then relays the `CarAction` objects to match the car event timestamp property.
+Be aware that the class spawns a new thread and operates in that thread for CPU intensive tasks.

 If a class wants to listen to `CarAction`, the class must implement `IActionListener`, and register itself through `CarAction`s
 `addCreatedListener` method.